-Energy imbalance is partially a result of profound sociopolitical and economic changes, including global free trade, economic growth, and urbanization, that have been occurring in highincome countries since the early twentieth century but are now accelerating in LMICs.
-While these "macro-level" changes are largely beyond the control of the health sector, they influence and interact with numerous modifiable environmental and lifestyle risk factors.
+Energy imbalance is partially a result of the profound sociopolitical and economic changes, including global free trade, economic growth, and urbanization, that have been occurring in HICs since the early twentieth century but are now accelerating in LMICs.
+Although these "macrolevel" changes are largely beyond the control of the health sector, they influence and interact with numerous modifiable environmental and lifestyle risk factors.
 At the same time, not all individuals living in obesogenic environments experience the same risk of obesity.
 Heredity and particular socioeconomic and cultural milieus have also been shown to affect obesity risk even in ostensibly similar obesogenic environments.
-Body weight regulation is thus a complex interaction between many forces, and personal behaviors in response to these conditions continue to play a dominant role in obesity prevention (figure .1 <<insert chapter number>>).
-Although the global obesity epidemic has many causes, in this section we summarize the impact of global trade liberalization, economic growth, and urbanization on obesity risk, discuss global changes in major dietary risk factors, physical activity, and sociocultural norms, and consider genetic and epigenetic obesity factors.
+Body weight regulation is thus a complex interaction between many forces, and personal behaviors in response to these conditions continue to play a dominant role in obesity prevention (figure 7.1).
+Although the global obesity epidemic has many causes, in this section, we summarize the impact of global trade liberalization, economic growth, and urbanization on obesity risk; discuss global changes in major dietary risk factors, physical activity, and sociocultural norms; and consider genetic and epigenetic obesity factors.